 The lobster-man is wearing an expensive suit, standing upright on dozens of pairs of spindly legs with its clawed “hands” wildly gesticulating in the air.
 It is surrounded by thousands of tiny figures that form a sphere around it, equidistant from each other and from the lobster.

 It visibly grows as I watch.
-New figures popping into existence in the sphere-shell as the figures around them shrink to make room.
+New figures popping into existence in the sphere-shell as those around them shrink to make room.
 Each new speck that joins makes the sphere and the lobster bigger even as the figures themselves shrink ever smaller.

 The lobster is making sound.